SHIFT — THE AI JOB-CHANGE WIRE —

 • Style adaptation and register tuning medium

-• QA workflows on machine output medium
+• QA workflows on machine output high ↗ Stanford HAI

 Skills holding